YthingLLC/quarterback/README.md

 On your first run, the configurator will let you know you are running in `memory` mode.
 This mode allows you to make any configuration you want, but does not save anything to disk.

-To save to disk use `backing yaml /path/to/yamlfile.yml`
+To save to disk use `backing yaml /path/to/yamlfile.yml` followed by `save`

 All paths, even for actions, are recommended to be the **full path** to the file / executable.
 This is for the same reason as cron, to prevent issues with relative paths!